StevenMayher/431-notes/docs/index.md

 theme_set(theme_bw())
 ```

-I have deliberately set up this list of loaded packages to be relatively small, and will add some others later in these Notes.
+I have deliberately set up this list of loaded packages to be relatively small.
 You only need to install a package once, but you need to reload it every time you start a new session.

 ## The `Love-boost.R` script {-}